 While there’s nothing particularly wrong with this practice, in these specific times of remote work and general uncertainty, this model of interviewing might be somewhat limiting.

-As the pandemic and the overall uncertainty we experienced have thought us, we need:
+As the pandemic and the overall uncertainty we experienced have taught us, we need:

 - More effective communication, and